 A hidden gem in the animation world is the “bounce”.
 It is a nifty effect that can be applied at the end of a motion path – instead of slowing to a halt, the animated object bounces a little.
 It may sound like nothing, and it is subtle but it can look very slick, especially when combined with Auto Reverse, which simply moves the object back to its starting point.

 We love triggers here at Presented.
 But what is a trigger animation?
 To put it simply, you add an animation to one object and then add a trigger to a second object which activates the animation on the first.
 For example, you might have a number of textboxes you want to open and close in a particular order whilst staying on one slide, or you might create an interactive map and want to be able to highlight sectors separately.
 You need to create buttons and add triggers which open and close the textboxes or bring in the required data.
 Make sense?
-Perhaps a short video will help here:
+Perhaps a short video of interactive features in PowerPoint will help here:

 Let’s talk about Morph